ymerkos/awtsfaria/readme.md

 ## The Dance of AwtsmoosStaticServer

-### varructor: AwtsmoosStaticServer(directory, mainDir)
+### constructor: AwtsmoosStaticServer(directory, mainDir)

-In the cosmic ballet of creation, the varructor breathes life into the server, defining its realm and destiny.
+In the cosmic ballet of creation, the constructor breathes life into the server, defining its realm and destiny.

 - **Parameters**:
   - `directory` (string): The root directory, the heart of the server.